Nuand/bladeRF/hdl/fpga/platforms/common/bladerf/software/README.md

 (***Linux Users: Ensure you've installed udev rules for your JTAG debugger***)

-GDB Command-Line Debugging
+Command-Line Debugging with GDB
 ============================

 - Connect the USB Blaster JTAG debugger

 - It may be helpful to open several terminal windows/splits for the next few steps.
-  - Terminal 1, cd into `$BLADERF_DIR/hdl/quartus`
+  - Terminal 1, for:
-    - Used for (re)building the FPGA image, and
+    - (Re)building the FPGA image
     - Loading the FPGA image
-  - Terminal 2, cd into `$BLADERF_DIR/hdl/fpga/platforms/<platform>/software/bladeRF_nios`
+  - Terminal 2, for:
-    - Used for (re)building the Nios,
+    - (Re)building the Nios
-    - Downloading the resulting ELF to the FPGA, and
+    - Downloading the resulting ELF to the FPGA via the USB Blaster debugger
     - Starting the `nios2-gdb-server` (may use another terminal window for this if desired)
-  - Terminal 3, cd into `$BLADERF_DIR/hdl/quartus/work/<platform>-<size>-<rev>/bladeRF_nios`
+  - Terminal 3, for:
-    - Used for debugging the Nios with `nios2-elf-gdb`
+    - Performing the Nios debugging with `nios2-elf-gdb`
-  - Terminal 4 (optional/as-needed)
+  - Terminal 4 (optional), for:
-    - Running the host application that exercises the bladeRF
+    - Running the host application exercising the bladeRF
+  - Terminal 5 (optional), for:
+    - Viewing/editing Nios code (helpful for figuring out where to place breakpoints)

 - In Terminal 1:
   - Start *NIOS II command shell*.
 This is a bash shell that has environment variables required by Quartus already defined.